SkylineCommunications/dataminer-docs/user-guide/Getting_started/The_DataMiner_User_Interface/DataMiner_Cube/User_settings.md

     | Show in drop-down box                     | To go to a different Data Display page, you must select it in a drop-down box at the top of the card.
 Note that the navigation pane will still have a DATA heading, but no pages will be shown underneath the heading. |
     | Show in both side panel and drop-down box | To go to a different Data Display page, you can either select it in the navigation pane, or in the drop-down box.                                                                                                      |

-- **How to show service card Data pages**: This setting provides three options for navigation between Data Display pages on an service card:
+- **How to show service card Data pages**: This setting provides three options for navigation between Data Display pages on a service card:

     | Option                         | Description                                                                                                    |
     |----------------------------------|----------------------------------------------------------------------------------------------------------------|